ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/2_Enviorment_Set_Up/_index.en.md

 weight: 10
 ---

-We need to deploy a few services and configure our AWS enviorment before we can get started.
+We need to deploy a few services and configure our AWS environment before we can get started.

 We will need to complete the following set up steps